Minneapolis Workers’ Compensation Lawyer

 - Medical benefits: Minnesota workers’ compensation laws state that insurance must cover all reasonable and necessary care related to your injury.
 Your doctor is the one who defines what is “reasonable and necessary”.

 - Lost wages: If you meet all requirements for wage-loss benefits, you will receive a partial reimbursement of your income (generally two-thirds).

 - Temporary or total disability benefits: You will receive benefits related to any temporary or total disabilities you may suffer due to your job-related injury.
 The maximum number of weekly benefits available for temporary or total disability is 275 weeks.

 - Vocational rehabilitation benefits: Job-retraining programs or support you receive is also included in your workers’ comp benefits.

 - Reimbursement for mileage and parking fees: Minnesota law also allows for reimbursement of your mileage and parking fees related to medical visits and rehabilitation appointments.
 It also reimburses you for these expenses when they are related to job search efforts.

-You cannot sue your employer for injuries or illnesses you sustained while on the job.
-In some instances, however, you may be able to pursue what is a called a third-party liability claim.
-This involves suing another person or company who caused your injury, as long as that person is not another employee at your workplace or if the injury occurred while you were off-site on work business.
-Speak to a workers’ comp attorney to learn more.
+You can’t sue your employer for injuries or illnesses you sustained while on the job.
+Yet, in some cases, you may be able to pursue a third-party liability claim.
+This involves suing another person or company who caused your injury, as long as that person is not another employee at your workplace of it the injury occurred while you were off-site on work business.

-Still have questions about workers’ comp in Minnesota?
-Read these FAQs or call our law firm today.
+Read these work comp FAQs or call our law firm today.